SaidAbderrahmane/local_explorer/README.md

 ## Installation

+### Backend

 1. Clone the repository: `git clone https://github.com/micahstern/local-explorer.git`
+2. Move into the backend directory: `cd backend`
+3. Install dependencies: `npm install`
+4. Start the server: `npm run dev`
+5. Open the app in your browser: `http://localhost:3001`

+### Frontend

+1. Clone the repository: `git clone https://github.com/micahstern/local-explorer.git`
+2. Move into the frontend directory: `cd frontend`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the app: `npm start`
+4. Start the app: `npm start`
-4. Open the app in your browser: `http://localhost:3000`
+5. Open the app in your browser: `http://localhost:3000`

 ## Usage

-1. create an account
+1. Create an account
 2. click the button "Let's Explore!"
 3. View suggestions on the map